 You are not expected or obligated to negotiate salary.
 The reason to negotiate is to get fair market value for your skills, experience and knowledge.
 You should not negotiate simply for the sake of negotiating.
-As you move forward in your career and gain and experience, you will have more leverage to negotiate.
+As you move forward in your career and gain experience, you will have more leverage to negotiate.

 Government and nonprofit employers usually have less room to negotiate salaries.
 Government salaries are standard based upon education and experience, and publicized on the job announcement.
 Benefits packages are often very comprehensive and may add 20-30% to your total compensation.

 However, there are some factors that play a role in your ability to negotiate your salary as a new college graduate.
 Assess your position among these questions when determining whether or not you will negotiate your salary and benefit package.